Getting Started in ClouderaPDF version

 vi terraform.tfvars

-Sample content of this file, with indicators of values to change are shown below.
-The variables are explained below the sample.
+Following is a sample configuration file indicating the values to be changed.
+The variables are explained after the sample.
 You should review and update all the variables.

 # ------- Global settings -------